covertg/foundation-libsass-gulp-template/README.md

 gulp
 ```

 And you're set!
-Gulp will run and watch for changes.
+Gulp will run, watch your changes, and serve your files on localhost.
+Check the console output for more info.

 ## Directory Structure